cakephp/docs/en/orm/saving-data.rst

-While basic data validation is done when :ref:`request data is converted into entities <validating-request-data>`, many applications also have more complex validation that should only be applied to after basic validation has completed.
+While basic data validation is done when :ref:`request data is converted into entities <validating-request-data>`, many applications also have more complex validation that should only be applied after basic validation has completed.
 These types of rules are often referred to as 'domain rules' or 'application rules'.
 CakePHP exposes this concept through 'RulesCheckers' which are applied before entities are persisted.
 Some example domain rules are:

 * Ensuring email uniqueness
-* State transitions or workflow steps, for example updating an invoice's status.
+* State transitions or workflow steps, for example updating an invoices status.
 * Preventing modification of soft deleted items.
 * Enforcing usage/rate limit caps.